frankshearar/Home/NuGet-Cross-Plat-Credential-Plugin-(V2).md

 Additionally, we will add support for discovering credential providers brought in by MSBuild itself.
 [Task](#plugin-discovery-cross-plat-for-credential-providers-baked-into-msbuild)

 ### Plugin Interaction.
-NuGet will launch a plugin with the "-Plugin".
 Unlike Package Download, Authentication should be a package agnostic operation.
 NuGet Client tools will query for a plugin's supported operations in 2 different ways.
 First one, is as described by the previous spec.